Gretchen Barretto: 2000–2009: Comeback and music career launch

-2010–present: Award wins and acting in primetime dramas
+2010–2015: Award wins and acting in primetime dramas

 In 2010, Barretto returned to do another episode in Maalaala Mo Kaya portraying a widow who falls in love with a parish priest, which was portrayed by Jomari Yllana.
 Barretto again won another the award for Best Single Performance by an Actress in the PMPC Star Awards for Television, marking her second win in this category.
 Barretto embarked in her biggest television project in 2010 with the drama series Magkaribal, which originally featured Barretto opposite sister Claudine, however, the latter moved to rival network GMA during the show's pre-production.
 Magkaribal starred Barretto alongside actress Bea Alonzo (who became Claudine's replacement), Angel Aquino and model-actor Derek Ramsay.
 In that same year, Bench launched Barretto's first perfume line called Greta.
 Barretto won the award for Best Drama Actress in the PMPC Star Awards for Television for Magkaribal a year later.
 After the success of the show, Barretto was slated to star in Alta, a drama series about high society and the mining industry, with KC Concepcion and Angelica Panganiban, but the show was shelved in 2012.
 It was because of the cancellation of Alta that she was offered the role of Ashi Behati in Princess and I in which she portrayed the main villain to the lead stars Kathryn Bernardo and Daniel Padilla.
 In 2013, Barretto joined the cast of Huwag Ka Lang Mawawala at the request of the show's lead actress, Judy Ann Santos.
-Two months later, Barretto debuted in her first Cinemalaya movie entry entitled The Diplomat Hotel.
+Two months later, Barretto debuted in her first Cinemalaya film entry entitled The Diplomat Hotel.

+2016–present: Business ventures; alleged involvement in sabungero disappearances

+In 2016, Barretto and her partner Antonio "Tonyboy" Cojuangco joined President Rodrigo Duterte in his state visit to Japan.
+By November, Barretto travelled to Taipei, Taiwan for a business meeting to support her local casino venture.

+Beginning in 2017, Barretto has been involved in the casino and cockfighting businesses of Charlie "Atong" Ang, with Cojuangco also becoming involved in his casino venture at the Okada Manila.

+In October 2019, Barretto was involved in a highly publicized family feud during the wake of her father, Miguel Barretto.
+Her attendance led to a confrontation with her sister Marjorie, reportedly requiring intervention by the security and then-President Rodrigo Duterte.
+The dispute escalated on social media, with Gretchen criticizing Marjorie and her niece Julia Barretto.
+During this time, she reconciled with her mother, Estrella, and sister Claudine, though tensions with Marjorie persisted, with legal action threatened.
+The controversy captivated public attention and was widely covered in Philippine media.

+In July 2025, Barretto was alleged by Julie "Dondon" Patidongan, the former head of security for Ang, to have been heavily involved in Ang's perpetration of the disappearance of more than 100 cockfighters ("sabungeros") in Luzon from 2021 to 2022.
+Ang has denied the allegations, filing a counter-affidavit before the Mandaluyong Regional Trial Court (RTC).